SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/08.Numbers-sum-web-11.png)

-Once the web application is loaded, we should see the following message at the very bottom of the console which has appeared:
+Once the web application is loaded, we should see the following message at the bottom of the console which has appeared:

 ![](assets/chapter-1-images/08.Numbers-sum-web-12.png)